“Mauritius was made first and then heaven, heaven being copied after Mauritius.”

-Divided into 100 cents, the MUR is the official currency of Mauritius, a French overseas department.
-It is very unusual for businesses to accept currency other than MUR as payment, but if they do, you might be able to pay in EUR, ZAR, GBP or USD, and you will receive your change in MUR.
+It is unusual for businesses to accept currency other than MUR as payment, but if they do, you might be able to pay in EUR, ZAR, GBP or USD, and you will receive your change in MUR.
 There are no import or export restricitions on MUR or foreign currency in Mauritius, but if you plan to take more than MUR 500,000 (or equivalent), it must be declared upon arrival into the country.

-If you want to get your MUR sorted before your holiday, you can order your foreign exchange at any of our stores or order it online whenever you want and just pick up instore at your convenience.
-If you are bringing rupees into Australia, our Travel Money Experts can also help you out with exchanging those into AUD – just visit any of our 120+ stores in Australia for today’s sell rate.
+If you want to get your MUR sorted before your holiday, you can order your foreign exchange at any of our stores or order it online and just pick it up instore at your convenience.
+If you are bringing rupees into Australia, our FXperts can also help you out with exchanging those into AUD – just visit any of our 130+ stores for today’s sell rate.

 5 cents, 20 cents, ₨½, ₨ 1, ₨ 5, ₨ 10, ₨ 20